 In September 2006, the Securities and Exchange Commission issued Staff Accounting Bulletin No. 108 ("SAB No. 108").
 SAB No. 108 provides guidance surrounding the process of quantifying financial statement misstatements.
 SAB No. 108 addresses the diversity in practice in quantifying financial statement misstatements and the potential under current practice for the build up of improper amounts on the balance sheet.
-The Company adopted SAB No. 108 in 2006.
-This bulletin did not have a material impact on the Company's consolidated financial condition or results of operations.
+The Company does not expect that this bulletin will have a material impact on its consolidated financial condition or results of operations.